IOxCyber/Linux-octo/Chapter6.md

 - Set the operator1 account to expire 180 days from the current day:
 - 1. Determine a date 180 days in the future: `date -d "+180 days" +%F`
 - 2. Set the account to expire on the date: `chage -E "Date_from_Step1" user`
-- Set the passwords to expire in 180 days for all users: `vim /etc/login.defs`
+- Set the passwords to expire in 180 days for all users: `vim /etc/login.defs` > change the PASS_MAX_DAYS variable's value to 180.
 > The default password and account expiry settings apply to new users but not to existing users.

-## Lab - Exercise:
+## Lab - Exercise: Manage Local Users and Groups

--
+- Configure administrative rights to enable all group members to execute any command as any user:
+- - a. create a file in `/etc/sudoers` directory.
+- - b. add this to file `%GROUP_NAME  ALL=(ALL) ALL`